h5p/h5p-editor-show-when/README.md

 - detach (optional): true or false.
 True means field is removed from DOM when hidden.
 Default behaviour is hiding it using CSS (display: none).
 - rules: An array of rules, where each rule consist of the following parameters:
   - field: the path and name of the field
+  - equals:
-  - equals: a list of values (strings) making this field being shown
+    - For type list and library: a list of values (strings) making this field being shown
+    - For boolean: true or false

 ## License